PLEASE REFER TO THIS DOCUMENT WHEN PREPARING AN APPLICATION.

 - Institution’s Record and Capacity: DRL will consider the past performance of prior recipients and the demonstrated potential of new applicants.
 Applications should demonstrate an institutional record of successful democracy and human rights programs, including responsible fiscal management and full compliance with all reporting requirements for past grants.
 Proposed personnel and institutional resources should be adequate and appropriate to achieve the project’s objectives.
 Projects should have potential for continued funding beyond DRL resources.

 - Addressing Barriers to Equal Participation: DRL strives to ensure its projects advance the rights and uphold the dignity of all persons.
 As the U.S. government’s lead bureau dedicated to promoting democratic governance, DRL requests a programming approach dedicated to strengthening inclusive societies as a necessary pillar of strong democracies.
-Violence targeting any members of society undermines collective security and threatens democracy.
-DRL prioritizes inclusive and integrated program models that assess and address the barriers to access for individuals and groups based on their religion, gender, disabilities, ethnicity, or sexual orientation and gender identity.
-Applicants should describe how programming will impact all of its beneficiaries, including support that specifically targets communities facing discrimination, and which may be under threat of violence.
+Discrimination, violence, inequity, and inequality targeting any members of society undermines collective security and threatens democracy.
+DRL prioritizes inclusive and integrated program models that assess and address the barriers to access for individuals and groups based on their race, ethnicity, religion, income, geography, gender identity, sexual orientation, or disability.
+The proposal should also demonstrate how the program will further engagement in underserved communities and with individuals from underserved communities.
+Applicants should describe how programming will impact all of its beneficiaries, including support for underserved and underrepresented communities.
 This approach should be an integral part of both the concept and explicit design, and implementation of all proposed project activities, objectives, and monitoring.
 Strong proposals will provide specific analysis, measures, and corresponding targets as appropriate.
 Stakeholders shall identify the difference between opportunities and barriers to access, and design programs accordingly to not perpetuate these inequalities, but rather enhance programmatic impact by including all people in society.
 The goal of this approach is to bring communities and those in power together in support of more stable and secure societies.

 - Multiplier Effect/Sustainability: Applications should clearly delineate how elements of the project will have a multiplier effect and be sustainable beyond the life of the grant.
 A good multiplier effect will have an impact beyond the direct beneficiaries of the grant (e.g. participants trained under a grant go on to train other people; workshop participants use skills from a workshop to enhance a national level election that affects the entire populace).
 A strong sustainability plan may include demonstrating continuing impact beyond the life of a project or garnering other donor support after DRL funding ceases.